redhat-developer/odo/docs/website/docs/command-reference/dev.md

 You can press Ctrl-c at any time to terminate the development session.
 The command can take a few moment to terminate, as it will first delete all resources deployed into the cluster for this session before terminating.

-### Manual synchronization
+### Applying local changes to the application on the cluster

-By default, the changes made by the user to the Devfile and source files are synchronized immediately.
+By default, the changes made by the user to the Devfile and source files are applied directly.

-The flag `--no-watch` can be used to change this behaviour: when the user changes the devfile or any source file, the changes won't be synchronized immediately, but the next time the user presses the `p` key.
+The flag `--no-watch` can be used to change this behaviour: when the user changes the devfile or any source file, the changes won't be applied immediately, but the next time the user presses the `p` key.

+Depending on the local changes, different events can occur on the cluster:

+- if source files are modified, they are pushed to the container running the application, and:
+  - if component is marked as `HotReloadCapable`, the application is responsible for applying the new changes
+  - if the component is not marked as `HotReloadCapable`, the application is stopped, then restarted by odo using the `build` and `run` commands again.
+- if the Devfile is modified, the deployment of the application is modified with the new changes.
+In some circumstances, this may cause the restart of the container running the application and therefore the application itself.

 ### Running an alternative command